Rex Burkhead Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 - The Titans allow 85.9 yards per game on the ground, the NFL's second-ranked rush defense.

-- This year the Titans are ranked 12th in the NFL in rushing touchdowns allowed (14).
+- This season the Titans have conceded 14 rushing TDs.
+They are ranked 12th in the league in that category.

 Recent Performances